Samizo-AITL/ai-video-lab/README.md

 # AI Video Lab

-This repository is an experimental lab for **AI-generated video**
+This repository documents an **evaluation and design study** of
-used in **education, technical presentations, and research materials**.
+**AI-generated video** for use in **education, technical presentations, and research materials**.

 The focus is **not on visual spectacle**, but on:

 - reproducible prompt design
 - stable and inspectable workflows
-- avoiding technical and conceptual inaccuracies
+- identifying and avoiding technical or conceptual inaccuracies

-AI-generated video here is treated as a **supporting visual layer**,
+AI-generated video is treated strictly as a **supporting visual layer**,
-never as a primary source of information.
+never as a primary carrier of information.

 ---